 Better costume shot. :)

+My little sister made her own ears, tail, and paws!
 She also did her makeup herself and thrifted the dress to which she added fur.
+Isn't she talented? <3

 After a few hours of handing out candy to the Trick-or-Treaters, Maiga and I baked some Halloween cookies and watched Mama which I found to be the perfect blend of scary and cheesy.